lucascalvet/2020_21_CGRA/tp4/README.md

 ### Exercises

 - In exercise 1-3 we were able to easily map the texture coordinates to the corresponding shapes.
 For the object that were used twice (TriangleBig & TriangleSmall) we had to add a new argument with the texture coordinates (an array) to their constructors enabling different textures to equal shapes.
-- In exercise 4-7 we had difficulties in Y
+- In exercise 4-7 we had difficulties in implement the Nearest Neighbour Interpolation filter option in the top and bottom faces of the UnitCubeQuad solid.
+We were able to complete the rest of the exercises with the help of the WebCGF Documentation provided in the Moodle UP CGRA Page.